dnaka91/llvm-cov-pretty/README.md

 If you don't want to build the project yourself, you can download pre-build binaries instead.
 Have a look at the [release page](https://github.com/dnaka91/llvm-cov-pretty/releases) and find the appropriate file for your platform.

+## Requirements

+Before you can use this tool, make sure the following steps are done:

+- In addition to [installing `cargo-llvm-cov`](#installation), make sure you've run it at least once on your machine in any Rust project.
+It will jump into interactive mode and install any missing tools that it needs itself.
+- It is expected that you are in the context of a Rust project.
+Ensure you invoke the program while located in a Rust project in your terminal.
+  - However, you can pass the `--manifest-path` argument, but make sure you pass the same path to both `cargo-llvm-cov` and `llvm-cov-pretty`.

 ## Usage

-The tool operates on the JSON outpu from llvm-cov.
+The tool operates on the JSON output from llvm-cov.
 As cargo-llvm-cov directly prints those to the standard output, you can pipe the programs together like so:

 ```sh
 cargo llvm-cov --json | llvm-cov-pretty
 ```

-**Note** If you haven't used `cargo llvm-cov` before, run it once to make sure it's setup correct.

 Of course you can do this in two steps as well: